On the hill part 2: North, east, and west

 Are they building a heliport?

 This is the ‘new’ (circa 1966) firing range.
-The access track starts (or ends) where the farthest shaft of sunlight lies on the ground.
-That track apparently originated as a narrow gauge railway built by New Zealand army engineers in 1918.
+The access track (out of view) apparently originated as a narrow gauge railway built by New Zealand army engineers in 1918.
 (See New Zealand army engineers on the hill, 1918.)

 But first an eye from the ground.